[Relevant documents: Oral evidence taken before the Women and Equalities Committee on 15 November 2017, on Women in the House of Commons, HC 507.]

 She describes that stalking in some detail, although she does not name her stalker.
 That behaviour continued when she became a representative in the European Parliament as well.
 It took the chair of the European Parliament to write to the Speaker here to tell off those Members who continued to harass and upset her when she was in the European Parliament, which is completely unacceptable.

 We know that that behaviour has not changed in recent years.
-My former colleague, Dr Eilidh Whiteford, was threatened with “a doing” in 2011 by a then Select Committee chair, which is absolutely inappropriate.
+My former colleague, Dr Eilidh Whiteford, was threatened with “a doing” in 2011 by a then Select Committee Chair, which is absolutely inappropriate.
 She felt that she had to withdraw from that Committee as a result of that.
 As we have seen from recent news of harassments, that is still a problem.
 It is still an issue, and we cannot be blind to it—we need to act.

 Other Members have talked about their own experiences.
 My experience is that I have been well supported by men and women both in the SNP and not in the SNP.
 Like the hon.
 Member for Hampstead and Kilburn (Tulip Siddiq), I started as a local councillor, on Glasgow City Council.
 When I was first elected in 2007, the council was very male, pale and stale, and there was some very inappropriate behaviour by some of the older male councillors.

 I had only been there for, I think, a matter of weeks before one of the male councillors thought it was appropriate to come up to my colleague and pat her on the stomach because he thought she was pregnant.
 She was not, but he should not have been doing that anyway; there is no need for that kind of behaviour.
 Some years later, when I was pregnant, a Labour councillor thought it would be appropriate, during meetings with other people present, to offer to deliver my baby.
-I made it perfectly clear how I felt about those kind of comments, but he persisted in making them because he knew I did not like it.
+I made it perfectly clear how I felt about that kind of comment, but he persisted in making them because he knew I did not like it.
 There needs to be more challenging of those types of behaviours, because they are not funny; it is not a joke and it makes women feel uncomfortable.

 I am glad to see that there has been progress in women’s representation in this place.
 In my own seat of Glasgow Central, none of the nine candidates were women in 2010, but three out of nine were women in 2015, and in 2017 it was the only seat in the country with an all-female candidate list.
 Progress has been made, but it is not enough.
 We need to think about how we support women when they get to this place.
 We need to look at maternity leave and support during pregnancy and we need to look at family-friendly hours.
 We also need to look at even more radical things.
 I have suggested before that we should have a version of the French suppléant system, in which Members could have somebody to job-share with or fill in for them when they are not here.